-The Company paid dividends totaling USD 0.32 per share (USD 19.4 million) in 2018.
+The Company paid dividends totaling USD 0.36 per share (USD 21.8 million) in 2020.
 The dividends were classified for accounting purposes as repayment of previously paid in share premium.

 The Norwegian Public Limited Liability Companies Act allows for the Board of Directors to pay dividends on the basis of an authorization from the General Meeting.
-At the 2018 Annual General Meeting, the Board of Directors were granted an authorization to pay dividends up to an approved amount at their discretion based on the Company's annual accounts for 2017, valid up to the Company's Annual General Meeting in 2019.
+At the 2020 Annual General Meeting, the Board of Directors were granted an authorization to pay dividends up to an approved amount at their discretion based on the Company's annual accounts for 2019, valid up to the Company's Annual General Meeting in 2021.
 Such authorization facilitated payment of dividend by the Board of Directors on a quarterly basis.

 Payment of dividends by AMSC is subject to restrictions under its vessel debt facilities and the bond loan.
-Subject to certain exceptions, as of 31 December 2018, the BNP and CIT credit agreements restrict the payment of dividends by AMSC and its subsidiaries.
-Specifically, AMSC and its subsidiaries may pay cash dividends only if there is no default and the Company is in compliance with its financial covenants under the loans.
-Beginning in 2019, dividends may be paid only if all ships remain on bareboat charter contract.
+Subject to certain exceptions, as of 31 December 2020, the BNP, Prudential and CIT credit agreements restrict the payment of dividends by AMSC and its subsidiaries.
+Specifically, AMSC and its subsidiaries may pay cash dividends only if there is no default, the Company is in compliance with its financial covenants under the loans and all ships remain on bareboat charter contract.